apolopena/gitpod-laravel-starter/README.md

 ## Setting Up

-Gitpod will use the name of GitHub repository you use as the name of the project so make sure you name your new repository accordingly.
-There are many ways to copy a repository, blast away the history and name it something new and call it your own.
+Gitpod will use the name of your GitHub repository as the Laravel project name so make sure you name your project repository accordingly.
+There are many ways to copy a repository but when using this starter proejct it is advised that you copy it, delete the git history and give it a new name.

-You may also just fork this repository if you simply want to test out making some changes to the starter but do no intend to make it a standalone project with it's own name.
+You may also just fork this repository if you simply want to dabble with the starter project but do no intend to make it a standalone project with it's own name.

 ### Tl;dr Quick Setup - Create a new project repository from this repository